HenriqueLBorges/senacTimeToGraduate/README.md

 	"date" : Date
 }
 ```
-* course - collection graduation_courses matching ObjectId
+* course - graduation_courses collection matching ObjectId
-* userID - collection users matching ObjectId
+* userID - users collection matching ObjectId
-* classes - It stores an array of collection classes ObjectId's.
+* classes - It stores an array of classes collection ObjectId's.
 The classes in this array are the ones completed by the user.
 * share - If true the user wants this data to be shown at the course ranking page
-* remainingClasses - It stores an array of collection classes ObjectId's.
+* remainingClasses - It stores an classes collection ObjectId's array.
 The classes in this array are the ones not completed by the user
 * ramainingHours - Saves the total of remaining hours
 * percentage - Saves the conslusion percentage of the course
 * date - document creation date